brunocsouto/greenthumb/README.md

 or
 ### `npm install react-scripts`

-Then oy can run the project:
+Then you can run the project:

 ### `yarn start`
 or
 ### `npm run start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 Thanks to the recruiting team, I was so exciting doing it and I learned a lot!